 For non-dimensionalization, we normalize the spatial variables by the chord length c, velocities by the freestream velocity U{∞} , and time by c/U{∞} .
 The Reynolds number in the momentum equation (2.1) is defined as $Re \equiv U{\infty}c/\nu$, where ν is the kinematic viscosity.
-In this work, we set the Reynolds number to Re = 400 so that the flow remains laminar.
+In this work, we set the Reynolds number to Re = 400, which is sufficiently low for the flow to remain laminar but high enough to trigger the wake unsteadiness.
+As we are interested in the three-dimensional flow physics imposed by the tip effects, we simulate the half-wing model by prescribing the symmetry boundary condition along the